-Den Bosch (or should we say Oeteldonk?) kicks off its Carnival celebrations on the 17th of February with the city’s grand parade and end on the 21st.
+Den Bosch (or should we say Oeteldonk?) kicks off its Carnival celebrations on 11 February with the city’s grand parade and end on 13 February.

 The people of Nijmegen know how to party regardless of the time of the year but trust us when we say it’s better to see the city during Carnival.

-The Nijmegen (or Knotsenburg) leg of Carnival starts on 19th of February with a march that begins at Grotestraat at 1 PM and continues to the Market Place.
+The Nijmegen (or Knotsenburg) leg of Carnival starts on 9 February with the court ball. 💃

 The real fun begins when the people hand over the city’s keys to the Carnival Prince and tap the first beer keg to celebrate later in the day (don’t miss it).